godotengine/godot-docs/contributing/development/core_and_modules/core_types.rst

 allocations, so that memory is wasted.
 There is a lot of literature about heap and segmentation, so this topic will not be developed further here.
-Modern operating systems use paged memory, which helps mitigate the problem of segmentation, but doesn't solve it.
+Modern operating systems use paged memory, which helps mitigate the problem of segmentation but doesn't solve it.

 However, in many studies and tests, it is shown that given enough memory, if the maximum allocation size is below a given threshold in